Nada-Ashraf/graphics-final-assessment/README.md

 ## Objects

-There's 2 objects used in the application:
+There's 3 objects used in the application:

 1. Object of a man who get killed by the robot
-2. Object of a sword which the robot use to kill the man
+2. Object of a gun which the robot use to kill the man
+3. Object of an oil drum just to add some spice to the scene

 ## Textures